rasbt/stat479-machine-learning-fs18/README.md

 - Regression Analysis
 - Clustering

-The following topics will be covered in the beginning of the Deep Learning class next Spring.
+**The following topics will be covered at the beginning of the Deep Learning class next Spring.** [Tentative Outline of the DL course](dl-course.md)

 **Part VIII: Introduction to Artificial Neural Networks**